Home MiscellaneousHow to Generate a CSR and Install a Multi-Domain SSL Certificate

 DNS.3 = www.domain3.com

-Once you have done that, save the file and then execute openssl!
+Once you have done that, save the file, then run openssl!

 >> Generate a CSR based on the current configuration file

-We could generate CSR from the new OpenSSL configuration file as below :
+We could generate a CSR from the new OpenSSL configuration file as below :

 #openssl req -new -nodes -out myreq.csr -config openssl.cnf

-When you run the command, it will ask you a series of questions, like the Country Name, Organization name etc in order to generate the CSR.
-Once the command is run successfully, we will now have a “myreq.csr” and a “privkey.pem” associated with the CSR.
+When you run the command, it will ask you a series of questions, such as the Country Name, Organization name, etc., to generate the CSR.
+Once the command runs successfully, we will have a “myreq.csr” and a “privkey.pem” associated with the CSR.

-Now we could purchase the SSL from any trusted third party providers by providing the generated CSR.
-While purchasing the multidomain SSL from the trusted providers, we will be having the option to provide the primary domain name (www.domain1.com) and the Subject Alternative Names (www.domain2.com, www.domain3.com etc).
+Now we can purchase the SSL from any trusted third-party providers by providing the generated CSR.
+When purchasing multi-domain SSL from trusted providers, we will have the option to specify the primary domain name (www.domain1.com) and the Subject Alternative Names (www.domain2.com, www.domain3.com, etc.).

 Once the multi-domain SSL is issued, we could proceed with the normal procedures for installing the SSL for the accounts from cpanel/WHM